taustation-fan/players-guide/README.md

 the exception of things you buy from the Public Market (which directly withdraws from your bank account).

-Credits from your wallet can be looted if somebody wins a fight without you, and are lost if your character dies.
+Credits from your wallet can be looted if somebody wins a fight against you, and are lost if your character dies.

 Bonds are always kept in the bank, but you can pay them directly without